 Perimeter Center is regarded as distinct from the rest of Dunwoody, based on responses to the public art survey, roundtable conversations and interviews - even though Perimeter Center is an economic and tax revenue engine for the city, and its population is growing.
-Descriptions of it are generally positive, with terms like "bustling," "vibrant," "modern" and "trendy" frequently used, although terms like "congested," "crowded" and "generic" were also used to describe the area.
+Descriptions of it are generally positive, with terms like "bustling," "vibrant," "modern"

+and "trendy" frequently used, although terms like "congested," "crowded" and "generic" were also used to describe the area.

-Key opportunities in this area are related to transportation and public space infrastructure - the MARTA station and garage, the new multiuse trails, open spaces along Ashford-Dunwoody Road, and new parks.
-There is also numerous opportunity for private office campuses to place public art on their grounds.
+Key opportunities in this area are related to transportation and public space infrastructure - the MARTA station and garage, the new multi-use trails, open spaces along Ashford-Dunwoody Road, and new parks.
+There are also numerous opportunities for private office campuses to place public art on their grounds.